Fluxuous/CFA-L1-Marketing-Site/_posts/2015-07-27-there-are-no-shortcuts.md

 Still, efficiency has limits.

-## Don't just start, Start mentally prepared
+## Don't just start, start mentally prepared
 Passing all three Level 3 exams is a daunting challenge, and for your own sake you should be mentally prepared for that grind before you start Level 1.
 There are no prizes for being stuck as a CFA Level II Candidate.
 You will make sacrifices with your time, there will be *opportunity costs*.

 ***It will take years.***